MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 9. Applied Global Coupon to cart (user side)

 == Changelog ==
+**=1.3.0=**
+-New Restriction: "Required Years of Membership" for global coupons.
+-Relevant setting fields for Years Of Membership restriction.
+-Additional CSS.

 **=1.2.3=**
 -New Feature: "You Have" part for showing the current situation of users depending on the condition of the global coupon.
 -Relevant setting fields for You Have part.